-US Fed interest rates were cut for the first time since March 2020 in the latest September 2024 meeting.
-After many have wondered for months, "When will the Fed cut rates?" the benchmark interest rates were adjusted downwards by 0.5%; the current Fed interest rates now sit in the 4.75% to 5% range.
+US Fed interest rates were cut for the first time since 2020 in September 2024 and again in the November meeting.
+The adjustments followed months of speculation and questions of, "When will the Fed cut rates?" with the current Fed interest rates now sitting in the 4.5 4.75% range, down from 5.25-5.5% earlier this year.

-The bigger-than-expected cut comes after the US Fed interest rates were kept level since July 2023, following a series of aggressive hikes from a near-zero level in March 2022 following the COVID-19 pandemic.
+The Fed interest rates had been kept level since July 2023, following a series of aggressive hikes from a near-zero level in March 2022 in the aftermath of the COVID-19 pandemic.

 So, what does this mean for Singaporean homeowners who have taken bank loans to finance their properties?
 In this article, we look at the current Fed interest rates and how the Fed cutting rates will affect mortgage rates and your monthly repayment amounts.